Wanting to see some of the Highland's majestic mountains during winter, my friend and I made a trip to the UK's largest national park, the Cairngorms.

 It was getting darker quickly, so we welcomed the fact that the last stretch of the journey was on a wide, easy-to-navigate gravel road.

 At the time we got to the hostel near the lake, it was total darkness fractured only by stars and a few cars passing around now and then.
 As we didn't book anything in advance, my concern was whether the hostel would have a free space.
-However, there was a different problem: out of season, the hostel is open only during weekends — no luck.
-Quick plan change pointed us back to Aviemore, where is a hostel open a year-round.
+However, there was a different problem: out of season, the hostel is open only during weekends — no luck, we were there during the week.
+A quick plan change pointed us back to Aviemore, where is a hostel available year-round.
 The timing was perfect, as we caught the last bus that day.

-All Scottish hostels I stayed before were great, and the Aviemore's wasn't an exception.
+All Scottish hostels I stayed in before were great, and the Aviemore's wasn't an exception.
 One thing that stood out for me here was that about 1/3 of the guests were over 30 years old.
-This place destroyed the stereotype that hostels are only for broken kids and party animals up to their 20ies max.
+This place destroyed the stereotype that hostels are only for broken kids and party animals no older than 20s.
 There was even a family with children.
 "All welcome" really works here, and it was so lovely to see it.

 The next day we started at dawn with a brisk walk onto a ridge west of the town.